Debt Avalanche vs. Debt Snowball Method

 Depending on the type of loan taken, the interest rate may be lower than several, if not all, of the existing debts, and could quite possibly be paid sooner than using either the avalanche or snowball methods.

 This method would involve bringing in an outside credit counselor company in order to work with the credit card companies to reduce the interest rate on the debts owed.
-This plan would come with a fee going toward the credit counselor company but could ultimately still save money in the long run.
+Also known as debt settlement, this plan would come with a fee going toward the credit counselor company but could ultimately still save money in the long run.

 The credit counselors would be able to better negotiate rates and minimum payments and also generally set up a time limit for repayment typically lasting around 60 months.